adavis-85/Stock-price-using-classification-/README.md

  Tesla stock was down 152.36 points or of a total value of 17.18% of the day before.
 These models only predict what the stock will do based off of the previous days prices hit and also the volume traded.
 The date also could play a part such as if a new car(or truck) is unveiled or production starts or is finished on a current model.
 All of these variables could be taken into account as well as past history into building a reliable forecast to either buy or sell.
+A way to use this example would be a to have a live price tracker and volume traded tracker to be able to predict activity in real time.